 Now seen as an intent or purpose of education, ESD is a means of engaging the world´s education and training systems in creating a more sustainable future.
 This new vision of ESD as a purpose, has great implications for revisiting the understanding of “quality” education both at the local and global contexts.

-- access to and retention in a quality basic education
+- access to and retention in a quality basic education;

-- reorienting education systems to address sustainability.
+- reorienting education systems to address sustainability;

-- to build public awareness and understanding of sustainable development;
+- to build public awareness and understanding of sustainable development; and

-- to provide training to all in both the private and public sectors to promote sustainability at home and in the workplace
+- to provide training to all in both the private and public sectors to promote sustainability at home and in the workplace.

-The UNESCO Chair, through its networks, carries out researching and fosters new concepts and aspects of education quality in the framework of SDG 4 and beyond.
+The UNESCO Chair, through its networks, carries out research and fosters new concepts or aspects of education quality in the framework of SDG 4 and beyond.
 It is not possible to create a universal definition of quality education or even the quality of education outcomes.
 For some quality education is measured in access to highly qualified teachers, adequately resourced and teaching in modern, supportive and well equipped infrastructure.
 For others quality is measured by the outcomes based upon desired goals and objectives.
 For some quality is measured in applicability and usefulness to both the individual, society and the planet.
 Therefore the definition of quality education is constantly evolving and is always contextual.
 This discussion of quality in the context of sustainability has emerged as central to the work of the Chair.

 The Futures of Education - how do we imagine education beyond 2050?

 An important dimension for engagement is designed to integrate the conceptual framework of ESD as an aspect of “quality education” into the development of other global education initiatives.
 One example of this work is the role of ESD in the UNESCO Futures of Education: Learning to become.